 It takes a lot of determination to sell Girl Scout Cookies, so we know

-that it takes something extra special to sell more than 1000 boxes!
+that it takes something extra special to sell more than 500 boxes!
+Check

 When a Girl Scout sells you cookies, she’s doing more than just providing you with a delightful treat; she's building a lifetime of skills and confidence.
 Through her participation in the Cookie Program, a Girl Scout learns goal setting, decision making, money management, people skills and business ethics—aspects essential to leadership development.

 By developing in these 5 key skill areas, a girl will realize that there are no limits to what she can do and who she can become; she will have the tools to overcome any challenge.